AlansCodeLog/alansartlog/src/posts/old/2017-02 - How to Turn-Scan Objects Into 3D Models With Just a Camera.md

 ### Possion Surface Reconstruction

-Edit: As I have been informed, this is not at all pronounced how I read it, lol.
+PS: Sorry for the mispronunciation in the video, I literally read this as Poison.

-This is my prefered method.
+This is my preferred method.

 `Depth`: Like the resolution except now a higher value = more resolution.
 Don't go too high (9-10) or you'll get a lot of artifacts.

 `Samples per Node`: Turning this up helps get rid of artifacts.

 As for the other two settings, the defaults work well, turning them up just seems to make the base a bit neater.
-(Edit: These work a little bit different than I thought).

 ### Colorization